 Formed in the Near Southside of Fort Worth, Texas, The Diabolical Machines bring a refreshing new perspective to the indie rock scene.
-Drawing on a diverse range of influences (among them bands such as The Long Winters, Wild Flag, The Coathangers, and Sleater-Kinney), the band crafts original songs with lit-rock lyricism layered atop a blend of instruments and sounds inspired by both loose ‘60s garage rock and polished modern indie rock.
+Drawing on a diverse range of influences (among them bands such as The Long Winters, Harvey Danger, Dressy Bessy, and The Apples in Stereo), the band crafts original songs with lit-rock lyricism layered atop a blend of instruments and sounds inspired by both loose ‘60s garage rock and polished modern indie rock.
 Electric guitar, crazy vintage combo organ, and chiming ukulele sit atop a bed of melodic bass and driving drums while four-part vocal harmonies ring out above.

 Steph co-founded the group along with Kevin, and handles a lot of lead vocals as well as plays guitar (plus occasional stints on the baritone uke, accordion, and stylophone).
 She is also a major songwriting component of the group.
 Her sense of humor and melodic talent are key to the band’s essence, and her copy editing skills keep our public persona in line.
 When not playing rock music or copy editing, she is also a damned fine vegan chef who keeps the band well-fed.